 Faba bean is a legume used to fix nitrogen in the soil and is also a disease break-crop.
 But production in the semi-arid areas has been highly variable due to year-to-year rainfall variability.

-The research by Dr Keteme Zeleke from the Charles Sturt University (CSU) School of Agricultural and Wine Sciences used field experiments and simulation modeling to examine how a mid-flowering faba bean cultivar performed under different sowing dates and watering regimes in south-eastern Australia.
+The research by Dr Keteme Zeleke from the Charles Sturt University School of Agricultural, Environmental and Veterinary Sciences used field experiments and simulation modelling to examine how a mid-flowering faba bean cultivar performed under different sowing dates and watering regimes in south-eastern Australia.

 Dr Zeleke said the research shows irrigation during flowering and post-flowering phase is the key for these faba bean cultivars.